roskelld/myblog/_posts/2019-10-15-selecting-pixels.markdown

 Sparkshot gives users the freedom to choose the number of pixels and where on the canvas to select them, we want to encourage the user to experiment and respond to them through small feedback loops to react to what they do, and wherever we can provide an informative response to reinforce the process.

 ## The Journey

+In this article I walk through each of the major iteration of the feature, showing what it looked like at the time and describing our thoughts on the development process.

 ### Humble Beginnings